roytang/blog/content/post/2011/06/grand-prix-singapore-tournament-report.md

 4-1 matches, 8-5 games

 That was a bit heartbreaking, I felt like he knew the matchup inside-out (he probably did) and just crushed me at every opportunity.
-I went into round six a bit off&#8230;
+I went into round six a bit off...

 **Round 6** was against a Malaysian guy sporting RB Vampires.
 He led with a quick pair of {{< card >}}Vampire Lacerator{{< /card >}}s into a {{< card >}}Kalastria Highborn{{< /card >}}.
 I remember going for the early Batterskull, but my notes don't show me gaining life, instead losing it in chunks of four.
 I think he killed the Germ somehow.